In just 5 easy steps, learn how to cook a chicken breast perfectly every time. They will always come out juicy, tender, and well-seasoned!!

 You’ve probably noticed by now that we eat a lot of chicken.
 I’m always posting recipes that involve seasoned and cooked chicken breasts.
 This is the tried and true method we use every time.

-Over the years I experimented with several ways to cook them (temperatures, foil, brine, marinade etc.) and here’s what I’ve found:
+Over the years I experimented with several ways to cook them (temperatures, foil, brine, marinade etc.) and here’s the perfect 5-step process I’ve developed:

 Step #1: Tenderize